Irish republicanism: 1921–1966

 This territory of Northern Ireland, as established by the Government of Ireland Act 1920, had its own provincial government which was controlled for 50 years until 1972 by the conservative Ulster Unionist Party (UUP).
 The tendency to vote on sectarian lines and the proportions of each religious denomination ensured that there would never be a change of government.
 In local government, constituency boundaries were drawn to divide nationalist communities into two or even three constituencies and so weaken their effect (see Gerrymandering).

 The (mainly Catholic) Nationalist population in Northern Ireland, besides feeling politically alienated, was also economically alienated, often with worse living standards compared to their Protestant (mainly Unionist) neighbours, with fewer job opportunities, and living in ghettos in Belfast, Derry, Armagh and other places.
 Many Catholics considered the Unionist government was undemocratic, bigoted and favoured Protestants.
 Emigration for economic reasons kept the nationalist population from growing, despite its higher birth rate.
 Although poverty, (e)migration and unemployment were fairly widespread (albeit not to the same extent) among Protestants as well, on the other hand the economic situation in Northern Ireland (even for Catholics) was for a long time arguably still better than in the Republic of Ireland.

 During the 1930s the IRA launched minor attacks against the Royal Ulster Constabulary (RUC) and British Army in Northern Ireland.
 During World War II the IRA leadership hoped for support from Germany, and chief of staff Seán Russell travelled there in 1940; he died later that year after falling ill on a U-boat that was bringing him back to Ireland (possibly with a view to starting a German sponsored revolution in Ireland).
 Suspected republicans were interned on both sides of the border, for different reasons.

 The Border Campaign in the mid-50s was the last attempt at traditional military action and was an abject failure.
-The Movement needed to reconsider its strategy.